 Santa Fiora: capital of an ancient county

-Santa Fiora appears to the visitor as one of the many characteristic and picturesque villages that surround the majestic neck of the Amiata like gems in a necklace.
+Santa Fiora appears to the visitor as a characteristic and picturesque Tuscan village on the slopes of Mount Amiata.
 In reality, in past centuries it was a much more important center than the many in the surrounding area, so much so that in the 13th century it could boast a larger population than Grosseto.
 The patient and attentive observer will certainly not miss the elements – the castle and the set of fortifications, the still well-preserved medieval urban structure, the presence of churches and convents – which make it an important historical and monumental center in southern Tuscany, the only one that can boast a garden with water.
 This relevance does not come as a surprise if you think that Santa Fiora was, from the 13th to the 17th century, the capital of a small border County, wedged between Tuscany and the Papal States, first dominion the Aldobrandeschi – an important feudal family that owned a larger territory than the current province of Grosseto – then of the Sforzas, a cadet branch of the lords of Milan.
 The marriage of the last heir Cecilia Aldobrandeschi to Bosio Sforza in 1439 saved the integrity of the county by inaugurating a policy of patrimonial and family alliances.
 Guido Sforza hosted Pope Pius II Piccolomini and, according to legend, killed a dragon that infested the countryside, making himself well liked by his subjects.

 In the sixteenth century, the County of Santa Fiora, together with the neighboring Orsini from Pitigliano and the Duchy of Castro, represented an autonomous enclave between the Grand Duchy of Tuscany and the Papal States.
 During the seventeenth century Sforza began to lose much of their power.
 In 1673, with the marriage between Federigo Sforza and Livia Cesarini, finances picked up.
 Little by little, however, the interests of the feudal lords waned and, between the 1800s and 1900s, the property rights in mines, water and land were sold to mining entrepreneurs, public bodies and private owners.
 Thus their centuries-long economic and social dominion on the Santafiorese territory disappeared.